wolfdevmail/public/Readme.md

 The main objective is to allow users on open webui to make prompts which result in generating images, video, text, based on specific preprepared confyui workflow templates, with some adjustments.

+The current solution is sloppy, but works, can use any preprepared template workflow, can create new templates as long as we use the input/output from the provided confyui node, and can view results directly in open webui.
+**Hopefully, something along these lines would become soon available in open webui directly, or as a separate tool/function.**

 Usage:
 <img width="1228" height="533" alt="image" src="https://github.com/user-attachments/assets/a0e46566-d919-4068-859c-14ffa5bb976f" />
 <img width="1695" height="743" alt="image" src="https://github.com/user-attachments/assets/bf048205-f9b7-4fe3-8010-7c4aa37984a2" />